 Grasping the ins and outs of purchasing a home can set homeowners up for long-term success.
-As one of the leading affordable housing providers in the United States, Habitat works with families in need of safe, affordable housing to unlock access to buyer-friendly home loans, commonly referred to as mortgages.
+Habitat works with families in need of safe, affordable homes to unlock access to buyer-friendly home loans, commonly referred to as mortgages.
 We leverage more than four decades of organizational experience to connect homebuyers with the tools and resources needed to establish financial freedom and security.

 Read on to learn more about the most common types of mortgages and the ways Habitat improves access to affordable mortgages.

 A mortgage is a common way of referring to any loan that uses real estate as collateral, meaning that a home is pledged as security for repayment and the lender can take back the home if the borrower defaults on their payments.

 Mortgages can be used for commercial purposes, like buying an office or a warehouse.
 They are also used for consumer purposes, such as buying or refinancing a home.

 Most homebuyers do not have enough cash to purchase a home, so they seek a mortgage from a lender to finance the purchase price.

 Let’s say Janet wants to buy a home listed at $200,000, and she has $40,000 in the bank that she is willing to put toward a down payment on the home.
 In order to purchase the house, Janet will require a mortgage to cover her shortfall of $160,000.
 Month after month, Janet will chip away at her mortgage by making payments that increase her equity in the home and decrease what she owes the lender.